 We are also proud to ensure the carbon footprint of your next African safari or Kilimanjaro climb will be offset thanks to our friends at Carbon Tanzania.

 The effects of global climate change are already being felt by us all as the world’s weather patterns are disrupted and affected.
 From extended heatwaves and severe drought in some parts of the world to flooding and extreme cold temperatures in others, it is the poor and vulnerable who will suffer the most.

 We are therefore currently working with Carbon Tanzania on a project which will ensure the safe keeping of Africa’s precious Umbrella Thorn Acacia trees and prevent 1 tonne of carbon from being released into the atmosphere through deforestation.

-If you would like to visit any of the above projects before or after your climb or safari, we can arrange a guided visit for you where you can see where the donations are going.
+If you would like to visit any of the above projects before or after your Kilimanjaro climb or Tanzania wildlife safari, we can arrange a guided visit for you where you can see where the donations are going.
 Please contact us for further information.